 Unstable is caused by impaired blood flow in the medulla oblongata, which is responsible for the functions of the vascular-motor center.

-It occurs with spasm of the arteries of the brain due to a short-term cessation of blood flow through the vertebral arteries.
-The patient can be quickly brought out of the state of loss of consciousness by laying him down so that his legs are slightly higher than his head - the blood flow to the brain allows him to revive.
-After a fainting attack, reversible speech and movement problems may occur for some time due to a brief interruption in blood flow.
+Occurs when the cerebral arteries spasm due to a short-term cessation of blood flow through the vertebral arteries.
+The patient can be quickly brought out of the state of loss of consciousness by laying him down so that his legs are slightly higher than his head - the flow of blood to the brain allows the person to be brought back to consciousness.
+After a fainting attack, reversible problems with speech and movement may occur for some time due to a brief stop in blood flow.

 Pharyngeal symptoms

 Often they can be the only sign indicating cervical osteochondrosis.
 Expressed as tickling, dryness and sensation, difficulty swallowing.
-Symptoms are associated with compression of the nerve plexuses, which are responsible for the innervation of the pharyngeal region.
-It is necessary to differentiate such manifestations from a similar clinic for inflammation or neoplasms.
+Symptoms are associated with compression of the nerve plexuses responsible for the innervation of the pharynx.
+It is necessary to differentiate such manifestations from a similar clinic with inflammation or neoplasms.

-For cervical osteochondrosis - not the most typical symptom, it is observed rarely and locally: in the cervical and collar zone, with a slight reddening of the skin.
+For cervical osteochondrosis, this is not the most typical symptom; it is observed rarely and locally: in the cervical and collar area, with slight redness of the skin.

-The clinic of osteochondrosis in the cervical spine can be, firstly, of varying severity, it depends on the stage of development of the pathology, also during periods of exacerbations they are brighter, and secondly, they develop into certain syndromes.
+The clinic of osteochondrosis in the cervical spine may be, firstly, varying degrees severity, it depends on the stage of development of the pathology, also during periods of exacerbations they are brighter, and secondly, they develop into certain syndromes.

 Symptoms depending on the stage of cervical osteochondrosis